khakhalin/notes/dictionary.md

 **OLTP** (db): Online Transaction Processing.
 A kind of an antonym for OLAP, as OLTP (online transactions) implies lots of writing (not only reading), and higher volume. [wiki](https://en.wikipedia.org/wiki/Online_transaction_processing)

+**ORM**: Object-Relational Mapping.
+The design of mapping between objects in a program (in the [[oop]] sense) with their methods and properties, and the external data sources (ultimately, [[database]]s with columns) that these objects represent and give access to.
+Objects are inherently hierarchical, and tend to encode one partiular way of accessing the data, while databases are at the bottom of it atomic (individual records, "tuples") with [[sql]] and friends only faking  a hierarchical access to them.
+A reliable mapping here is not always easy to achieve.
+Example library for [[python]]: SQLAlchemy.

 **Petri net** (math): a way to model discrete dynamic systems via a directed bipartite graph with 2 types of nodes: places and transitions.
 Tokens (agents?) can accumulate at places (states, circles), until a transition (bar) fires (consumes input tokens, and creates output tokens).
 Because of that, tokens inherently interact with each other.
 May be deterministic or not. [wiki](https://en.wikipedia.org/wiki/Petri_net)

 **Pickling** (development): dumping binary data into a database, to be loaded later, instead of processing it in some meaningful (human readable) way.
 In Python, may be used for serializing Python object structure.
 Better alternatives: parquet (for table data), [[json]] (for everything else)